Chip: 0.23" DMD 1080p

 The light source of the MoGo 2 Pro is based on LED technology with a lifespan of more than 25.000 hours.
 This means that the projector would last for over 4 years with 17 hours of daily use before the light output finally declines.
 XGIMI specifies the brightness of the projector with up to 400 ISO lumens.
 Converted to more common ANSI lumens, this would correspond to a value of 310 ANSI lumens.

 The projection ratio is given as 1.2:1.
 Thus, the following image sizes are possible according to distance:

 || Projection size (inches)

 Image impression during the day and in the dark

-In theory, the projector can cover an image size of up to 200″.
-However, XGIMI itself recommends 60″ to 120″ for the best viewing experience.
+Theoretically, the projector can cover an image size of up to 200".
+However, XGIMI itself recommends 60" to 120" for an optimal viewing experience.

-To assess the picture quality, the projector was tested on a white wall and on a special low-gain screen (0.4).
-The projected image was 100″ in size.
-The picture mode was set to "Film".
+To assess the image quality, the projector was tested on a white wall and on a special low-gain screen (0.4).
+The projected image was 100".
+The image mode was set to "Film".

-During the day or when the room is brightly lit, the brightness of the projector is not sufficient to project a usable 100″ image onto the screen.
-You can just about see something like that on the screen, but it's not fun to watch.
+During the day or in bright room lighting, the brightness of the projector is not enough to project a usable 100" image onto the screen.
+Although you can just see something on the screen, it is not enjoyable to watch.

 It looks completely different in the darkened room.
 Here the projector produces an overall impressive image, especially considering its compact size.
 Colors are reproduced vividly and accurately thanks to support for the DCI-P3 color space and D65 color temperature.
 This allows for a more natural and realistic image, consistent with what the director intended.